mt-caret/mizu/README.md

 the Tezos blockchain, it will be possible to remove blocks which will constitute a Denial of Service attack on Mizu.
 However, messages in Mizu will still be impossible to forge or replay, and stay confidential.

-## modes of operation

-Mizu has two modes of operation with respect to where the Tezos node is located:

-- self-contained mode: In this mode, the Tezos node is operated on the same machine as Mizu.
-- delegated mode: In this node, Mizu connects to (possibly multiple) Tezos nodes over the network to interface with the Tezos blockchain.

-The advantage of the self-contained mode is minimal metadata leakage.
-If Mizu reads the user data of a some address, this will tell the node the following information: either the Mizu instance is the address (if Mizu is trying to check the list of discovery messages) or the address is in the list of contacts (in which case Mizu is checking for new messages).
-Note, however posting to the user's postal box will result in the corresponding block being propagated among Tezos nodes originating with the Tezos node used by Mizu.

-TODO: This could possibly be alleviated to a significant extent, by having a pool of nodes to post to over Tor.
-But then it's probably much easier to just use delegated mode.

-The drawback of this mode is the substantial storage and uptime requirements of running a Tezos node.
-Users generally will not expect and should not have to devote tens or possibly hundereds of gigabytes of storage and be constantly online (or bear the prohibitive synchronization costs the first time around, and subsequently for not being online) in order to run a messaging application.

-Delegated mode does not have this issue, since reads and writes are done by nodes hosted by others.
-This, however, leaks a substantial amount of metadata leakage as outlined above.
-This can probably be improved to a significant extent by having a pool of Tezos nodes which are randomly selected and contacted over Tor.
-However, care must be taken so each read and write are sufficiently distributed accross space (originate from differing Tor exit nodes) and time to make correlation difficult.

 ## why not [Signal](https://signal.org/)?

 Signal is a messaging application for smartphones which provides